 - Add content on the importance of voting to your class.
 We have a sample presentation you can use in your class, field instructor training, professional development and meetings: Voting is Social Work presentation

 - Nonpartisan voter activities tie to all nine CSWE competencies and can build macro/policy skills in micro placements.
-Field directors and faculty can share this list of sample activities for the educational contract along with this Sample letter to Field Agencies about your school's voter engagement initiative.
+Field directors and faculty can share this sheet of Example Practice Activities for Voter Engagement along with this Sample letter to Field Agencies about your school's voter engagement initiative.

 - Most people don't know who represents them at all levels of government.
 This simple worksheet (Know Your Elected Officials) can be used in classrooms or workshops to build awareness of the three levels of government, how to contact elected officials and find local resources.